BACKGROUND & HISTORY

 In 2014, the combined areas of Chiltern & South Bucks commenced preparations for a new Local Plan.
-The original timetable for this Plan has been modified several times and the Council are now years behind schedule.
+The original timetable for this Plan had been modified several times and the Council were now years behind schedule.

 In late 2015 the Local Planning Authority (LPA) began looking at various options for development upon Green Belt land in the area.
 In January 2016 the LPA announced a Regulation 18 Public Consultation that ended on 15th March 2016 seeking public reaction to such ideas.
 Lye Green to the North East of Chesham was Preferred Option #1 for Green Belt release with circa 900 homes being suggested on the land there.